fffaraz/awesome-cpp/README.md

 * [Crypto++](http://www.cryptopp.com/) - A free C++ class library of cryptographic schemes.
 [Boost]
 * [GnuPG](https://www.gnupg.org/) - A complete and free implementation of the OpenPGP standard.
 [GPL]
 * [GnuTLS](http://www.gnutls.org/) - A secure communications library implementing the SSL, TLS and DTLS protocols.
 [LGPL2.1]
+* [HashLib4CPP](https://github.com/ron4fun/HashLib4CPP) - C++11 library that provides an easy to use interface for computing hashes and checksums of strings, files, streams, bytearrays and untyped data to mention but a few.
+It also supports Incremental Hashing.
 * [Libgcrypt](http://www.gnu.org/software/libgcrypt/)
 * [libmcrypt]()
 * [LibreSSL](http://www.libressl.org/) - A free version of the SSL/TLS protocol forked from OpenSSL in 2014. [?]